 Valdosta State University offers a variety of study abroad and exchange programs.
 Summer programs are offered directly by the University, with VSU faculty as program directors and in cooperation with other institutions and organizations in providing group study abroad experiences.
-Students may also participate in exchange programs which allow them to attend overseas universities as regular students for a semester or an academic year.
-These bilateral exchange opportunities are currently available in UK, Belize, China, Czech Republic, France, Hungary, Japan, Mexico, Russia, Spain and other countries.
-VSU is also a member of the International Student Exchange Program, ISEP, through which students may choose from over 100 universities world-wide for study abroad experiences.
+Students may also participate in exchange programs that allow them to attend overseas universities as regular students for a semester or an academic year.
+These bilateral exchange opportunities are currently available in the U.K., Belize, China, the Czech Republic, France, Hungary, Japan, Mexico, Russia, Spain, and other countries.
+VSU is also a member of the International Student Exchange Program (ISEP) through which students may choose from over 100 universities worldwide for study abroad experiences.
 When participating in an exchange, students typically pay VSU tuition, dormitory, and dining hall fees to cover instruction, room, and board at a host institution abroad.
-To learn more visit our dedicated page at http://www.valdosta.edu/cip/StudyAbroad.shtml.
+To learn more, visit our dedicated page at www.valdosta. edu/cip/Study_Abroad/studyabroad.shtml.